beyondessential/palau.lims/docs/appliance_overview.md

 At Naralabs, we have elaborated a [Virtual appliance][virtual_appliance] containing a full application stack on top of trusted, robust and secure technologies.
-This virtual appliance contains `palau.lims`, your extension profile for [SENAITE LIMS][senaite_lims], that can be fully customized to make the system to meet your present and future needs.
+This virtual appliance contains "palau.lims", your extension profile for [SENAITE LIMS][senaite_lims], that can be fully customized to make the system to meet your present and future needs.